nubank/docopt.clj/README.md

 This namespace contains the public API:

 - A macro `docopt` wich takes up to two arguments, a docstring and an `args` sequence.
-The docstring is optional; if omitted, the macro will try to use the docstring of `-main`.
+The docstring is optional; if omitted, the macro will try to use the docstring of `#'-main`.
 The docstring is parsed at compile-time, and the `args` are matched at run-time.
 The `args` should be a sequence of command-line arguments like those passed to `-main` or `public static void main(String[] args);`.